aurelius-in/aurelius-in/README.md

 ---

 ## 📌 Availability & focus
 Open to Staff or Principal IC roles where I can own platform, retrieval, agents, evals, safety, and the UI that ties it together.
 Remote only.
 Flexible worldwide hours.
-I consult and build under Reliable AI Network, LLC for companies that want production readiness, not just demos.
+I consult and build under Reliable AI Network, Inc. for companies that want production readiness, not just demos.

 ---